probinso/Curriculum/5DAY.md

 ```

 ### Finding a Module
-For today's class, I needed a way to generate names of game players.
+For today's project, you will need a way to generate names of game players.
 Lets see if someone else has done it!

 ```
 https://pypi.python.org/pypi